 Many of these tools also tap into other C’s like creativity, critical thinking, and communication!
 (Looking for other ideas to support the 4 C’s, check out the 4 C’s Learning Menu.)

-Another important thing to note is that many of these tools work together, like InsertLearning and Flipgrid, as well as, offer integration with G Suite tools.
+Another important thing to note is that many of these tools work together, like InsertLearning and Flip, as well as offer integration with Google tools.